Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: [Puts the case down] I'm not Loki.
 And I don't wanna hurt you.

-[2012 Steve engages and the two Captain Americas begin to duel
+[2012 Steve engages and the two Captain Americas begin to duel.